syl22-00/pocketsphinx.js/README.md

 ```
 Audio samples should be 2-byte integers, at 16 kHz.

-While data are processed, hypothesis will be sent back in a message in the form `{hyp: "RECOGNIZED STRING"}`.
+While data are processed, hypothesis will be sent back in a message in the form `{hyp: "RECOGNIZED STRING", count: c}`.
+If it is a keyword spotting search, the number of occurrences of the key phrase is given in the `count` field.

 ### g.
 Ending recognition